Getting Started

 Access to Neo extensions is available in three different profiles.
 They are,

-• Neo View - A Neo viewer has read access and can view the existing data flows.
+• Neo View - A Neo viewer can view rule listings, rule version listings, and the data flow canvas.
+It supports only GET requests.

 • Knowledge of web application development and JavaScript.